malpou/DR-Podcasts/Readme.md

 # Testing
-The application have been added unit tests for the fetcing of episodes to display how unit tests can be implemented.
+There have been added unit tests for the fetcing of episodes to display how unit tests can be implemented in a project like this.
 The unit tests can be found in the following projects:
 - DR.PodcastFeeds.Infrastructure.Tests
 - DR.PodcastFeeds.Application.Tests
 - DR.PodcastFeeds.Api.Tests